 Avera McKennan (Sioux Falls, SD) and Avera Sacred Heart Hospital (ASHH, Yankton, SD) have collaborated to work toward having integrated models of care focusing on standardization of palliative medicine services across the regions.
-Both facilities collect data to provide accurate comparisons and show the value of the services.
+Both facilities collect data to provide accurate comparisons to show value of services provided.
 Avera McKennan shows the value of its palliative care program by estimating avoided costs for all the program's patients.
 Once a patient is enrolled in the program, the palliative care team does an extensive review of each patient's medical record and history and estimates how many unnecessary readmissions, treatments, and medical tests were likely avoided.
-These unused health care services are given a CPT code or estimated cost to determine the total cost saved for each patient on palliative care.
+These unused health care services are given a CPT code or estimated cost to determine a total cost saved for each patient on palliative care.
 The costs are presented to the administration team with a patient story to provide the context for the value of palliative care.
-Patient stories allow the administration to better understand how the services impact patients' lives in addition to avoiding costs.
+Patient stories allow administration to better understand how the services impact patients' lives in addition to avoiding costs.

-- Building the Value Case for Complex Care Toolkit.
-Information, tools, and resources to help programs make the case for complex care initiatives.
-National Center for Complex Health and Social Needs, an initiative of the Camden Coalition, 2021 - Catalog of Value-Based Initiatives for Rural Providers.
+- Catalog of Value-Based Initiatives for Rural Providers.
 Summary of federal value-based programs that might be appropriate for rural participation.
-Rural Health Value, 2024 - The Case for Community-Based Palliative Care.
-Includes key data on the value of community palliative care, program profiles, and a case example to use with leadership.
-CAPC, 2024. - Making the Case.
-Resources for demonstrating quality and financial impacts of community-based palliative care services.
-CHCF. - Palliative Care: Making the Value Case Toolkit Introduces payment concepts to support sustainable relationships with payers and other risk-bearing entities.
-CAPC, 2025. (some resources require member login). - The Value of Palliative Care PowerPoint Presentation.
-Users can use this presentation as the basis for their own discussions with administration, health plans, and partners in their communities CAPC, 2019
+Rural Health Value, 2023 - Making the Case.
+Resources for demonstrating quality and financial impacts of communitybased palliative care services.
+CHCF. - Palliative Care Ensures Value.
+Infographic illustrating the palliative care value case for administrators, payers, and partners.
+CAPC, 2018. - Payment Primer: What to Know About Payment for Palliative Care Delivery.
+Introduces payment concepts to support sustainable relationships with payers and other risk-bearing entities.
+CAPC, 2017. - The Value of Palliative Care PowerPoint Presentation.
+Users can use this presentation as the basis for their own discussions with administration, health plans, and partners in their communities CAPC, 2019 sustainability of palliative care services are emerging.
+State Medicaid programs, Medicare Advantage plans, and other health care purchasers are incorporating palliative care reimbursement or benefit options.
+Progress and implementation vary widely by state and market.